isbrandon02/CoRide/README.md

 ## Why we built it

-We wanted to build something that sits in the overlap between climate, cost of living, and everyday routine.
+We built CoRide around the overlap between sustainability, commuting costs, and daily routine.

-A lot of sustainability ideas ask people to make major lifestyle changes.
-CoRide takes a smaller and more practical approach.
-If coworkers are already going to the same place at the same time, sharing that trip is one of the easiest changes they can make.
-It saves money, reduces emissions, and can make commuting feel a little less like dead time.
+A lot of sustainability solutions ask people to make major lifestyle changes, which can be hard to maintain.
+CoRide takes a smaller and more realistic approach.
+If coworkers are already going to the same place at roughly the same time, sharing that trip is one of the easiest ways to reduce environmental impact.
+It can lower emissions, save money, and make commuting feel a little less isolating.

-We also wanted this to feel like an actual product, not just a matching algorithm with a UI on top.
-That is why the project includes onboarding, ride coordination, chat, and progress tracking instead of stopping at one recommendation screen.
+We also wanted the project to feel like a real product, not just a matching algorithm with a simple interface on top.
+That is why the app includes onboarding, ride coordination, chat, and progress tracking instead of stopping at one recommendation screen.

 ## Project structure